2019 British Pound Forecast

 GBP Crosses Bank Forecasts

-Major banks agree the GBP EUR will move lower in 2018.
-Most are now expecting the rate to weaken by the end of 2018.
-Major banks are currently forecasting the rate will either remain unchanged from current levels to around 1.130, or fall down towards 1.050.
+After a choppy performance in 2018, major banks generally agree the GBP EUR will move higher in 2019.
+On average, major banks are forecasting the rate will either remain unchanged from current levels of 1.123 or to rise up towards 1.200.

-The GBP AUD exchange rate is set to rise near term according to major banks.
-Longer term isn’t as clear.
-It looks like most banks expect the GBP AUD rate in 2018 to move between a 1.700-1.900 range, higher than in 2017, but perhaps with a few more bumps.
+The GBP AUD exchange rate is set to decline near term according to major banks.
+The opposite is thought to be true longer term.
+It looks like most banks expect the GBP AUD rate in 2019 to move towards the upper end of the 1.700-1.900 range from last year, but perhaps with a few more bumps.

 How does a weak GBP affect me?